 - lose sleep worrying about your tent in adverse weather conditions

 - hate having to check on pegs/guy lines in bad weather

 - want peace of mind if the weather turns while you are on your camping trip

-We all love camping and many of you will book your camping trips in advance, whether this is to accommodate work or school holidays or even just to plan ahead and make sure you have a pitch on your favorite site.
-Some spend some precious time planning their camping trips, from where to go to the camping menu.
+We all love camping and many of you will book your camping trips well in advance.
+Whether this is to accommodate work or school holidays or even just to plan ahead and make sure you have a pitch on your favourite site.
+Some spend some precious time planning their camping trips, from where to go to the camping food menu.

 This post may contain affiliate links.
 Meaning I may earn a commission if you use those links.
 Please read my full disclosure for more information.

 The Delta Ground Anchor or Delta Peg was invented in 2002 by Robert (Rob) Orr.
 Robert’s idea for these wonderful pegs came from necessity as he became increasingly frustrated and annoyed that he had to continually reposition his tent pegs while camping.

 So, in 2002 with the help of Business Link in Plymouth, Rob pursued his idea of the Delta Peg and had his stainless steel peg patented.

 His company went from strength to strength and this resulted in them winning the Plymouth University competition ‘Quest for the Best,’ for Innovators in the South West.
 Part of the prize in winning this enabled a nylon composite version of the Delta ® tent peg to be created with the help of the engineers at Exeter University.

 The nylon composite anchors are the ones we have and also the ones pictured below in yellow.